-- Successfully manage and maintain interface with infrastructure sub surface utilities and vegetation - Planting the right tree species in the right place.
-Reduction of removing and replacing incorrectly planted trees (costs can be redirected into evidence-based, planned greening) - Availability of sufficient stormwater for irrigation purposes - Climate change adaptation in a timely and cost effective way - Reduction of urban heat island effect in a timely and cost effective way - Urban intensification further clearing of vegetation increase in impervious surfaces and accurately measuring and reporting on urban heat island effect - Providing and maintaining soil volume and soil moisture availability for healthy tree growth within constricted locations - Preventing vandalism to vegetation e.g. cutting trees to open up views; removing or damaging newly planted trees and associated planting.
+- Successfully managing and maintaining interfaces with infrastructure sub surface utilities and vegetation - Planting the right tree species in the right place.
+Reduction of removing and replacing incorrectly planted trees (costs can be redirected into evidence-based, planned greening) - Availability of sufficient stormwater for irrigation purposes - Climate change adaptation in a timely and cost effective way - Reduction of urban heat island effect in a timely and cost effective way - Urban intensification further clearing of vegetation increases impervious surfaces, and accurately measuring and reporting on urban heat island effect is challenging - Providing and maintaining soil volume and soil moisture availability for healthy tree growth within constricted locations - Preventing vandalism to vegetation e.g. cutting trees to open up views; removing or damaging newly planted trees and associated planting.